lizmat/Perl-module-to-Raku-porting-guide/README.md

 Also, this will alias the values in the list, so you don't actually need to define `$key` and `$value` outside of the `while` loop to make this work.

+# BEGIN / INIT / CHECK / END blocks

+These types of blocks are called `phasers` in Perl 6, of which there are many more in Perl 6.
+The `BEGIN`, `INIT`, `CHECK` and `END` blocks function just like they do in Perl 5, with some important improvements.
+Phasers share the surrounding scope if they are just a single statement:

+    BEGIN my $foo = 42;
+    say $foo;    # 42

+Also, the BEGIN phaser can be used in any expression as an ad-hoc constant value that was frozen at compile time.

+    say "This code was compiled at { BEGIN DateTime.now }";

+For more information, see [Phasers](https://docs.perl6.org/language/phasers).

 # lazy lists

 Many functions in Perl 6 have the same name, but return a `Seq`uence rather